 In early 2019, Ian Webb—a nearly 30-year proud PGA of Canada member—was diagnosed with terminal cancer.

-For those who may not know, Ian started at Credit Valley in 2000 as the Director of Golf and in 2008 he was promoted to the role of General Manager/Chief Operating Officer.
-His love for Credit Valley and its people runs deep, as many consider him to be a patriarch of the club.
-The Canadian (and worldwide) golf community has rallied in support of Ian, who is regarded as one of the best people in the business.
+Webb started at Credit Valley in 2000 as the Director of Golf and in 2008 he was promoted to the role of General Manager/Chief Operating Officer.
+His love for Credit Valley and its people ran deep, as many considered him to be a patriarch of the club.
+The Canadian (and worldwide) golf community rallied in support of Ian, who was regarded as one of the best people in the business.

-To help share Ian’s story and create his legacy as a legendary PGA of Canada member, we are renaming our scholarship program in his honour.
-Moving forward, PGA of Canada Foundation scholarships will now be referred to as the Ian Webb Scholarship.
-We are so blessed to have Ian as a PGA of Canada and are so pleased to rename our scholarship program after him.
+To help share Ian’s story and create his legacy as a legendary PGA of Canada member, we renamed our scholarship program in his honour.
+Moving forward, PGA of Canada Foundation scholarships will now be referred to as the Ian Webb Scholarships.
+We were so blessed to have Ian as a PGA of Canada member and are so pleased to rename our scholarship program after him.

 Applications are judged by a three-member independent panel and awarded based on academic achievement and contributions to the community.

-Audrey Heath – Simon Fraser University, Daughter of James Heath
+Chloe Tran – Simon Fraser University, Daughter of Gordon Mink

-Kayli Culig – University of Toronto, Daughter of Bob Culig
+Katherine Viney – University of Guelph, Daughter of Adrian Viney

 Testimonials & Recipient Feedback